lammps/lammps/doc/src/read_data.rst

 and then post-process the data by moving entire molecules and also then adjust the box geometry as needed without affecting the positions.
-When you have non-zero image flags, changing the box also translates atoms, and if a molecule staddles (periodic) box boundaries and thus the image flags can be different for atoms in the same molecule, that can move bonded atoms far apart.
+When you have non-zero image flags, changing the box also translates atoms, and if a molecule straddles (periodic) box boundaries and thus the image flags can be different for atoms in the same molecule, that can move bonded atoms far apart.